ncatlab/nlab-content/pages/8/8/1/0/188/content.md

 Equivalently, and more efficiently, we may say that a monoid is the [[hom-set]] of a [[category]] with a single [[object]], equipped with the structure of its unit element and composition.

-More tersely, one may say that a monoid *is* a category with a single object.
-Or more precisely: *is* a [[pointed cobject|pointed]] category with a single object.
+More tersely, one may say that a monoid *is* a category with a single object, or more precisely (to get the proper morphisms and $2$-morphisms) a [[pointed object|pointed]] category with a single object.
 But taking this too literally may create conflicts in notation.
 To avoid this, for a given monoid $M$, we write $\mathbf{B}M$ for the corresponding category with single object $\bullet$ and with $M$ as its [[hom-set]]: the [[delooping]] of $M$, so that $M = Hom_{\mathbf{B}M}(\bullet, \bullet)$.
 This realizes every monoid as a monoid of [[endomorphism|endomorphisms]].

 For more on this see also [[group]].